Developing a Visual Strategy for Your Brand

 ↑ Brand Development Deck

-An overview of the process behind defining and executing the development of the Luminous identity.
+Deck slides are an overview of the process behind defining and executing the development of the Luminous identity.

-Abbreviated Brand Guidelines
+↓ Abbreviated Brand Guidelines

-These guidelines outline the essential elements and standards for presenting the Luminous brand accurately.
+The below guidelines outline the essential elements and standards for presenting the Luminous brand accurately.

 Client Project

-At the time, Jonas Paul hired me to elevate its existing portfolio by designing an identity that would create space for future brands aligned with its mission.
 Guided by research, collaboration, and informed insights provided by the team, my primary design goals were to establish a strong identity that connects the master brand with its sub-brands, stands out in a competitive market, and reflects boldness, innovation, and meaningful impact.

-• + Brand Identity Design
+• + Brand Advisor

 + Concept Development